egendata/docs/content/egendata-core/security/_index.md

 Eventually signing key rotation is expected to be implemented, so that each message can be validated against the public key announced by sending party.
 The exception is the App, which is not acting as a Webserver, and therefore can't publically announce its own public key, instead the public key is included in the message.

-!!!
-Is there ANY cases where the App initiates a message directly to the Service?
-That message could potentially be tampered with.
-Yes, as far as we identified we can see that the CONNECTION_INIT message is transmitted directly to the Service if the App(device) doesn’t have an (cached) existing record of connection with the Service.

-!!!
-Currently TLS is not enforced by the Egendata solution but it should probably be.

-!!!
-The data producer signature verification is intended to be implemented in the Client library, however it's not yet implemented, see: [GitHub Client](https://github.com/egendata/client/blob/master/lib/data.js#L74).

 There are potential optimizations to be done in the Panva JOSE library regarding the contruction and decryption the JWT's JWE content, e.g. the extraction of the correct key from the recipient list and to reuse of the same encryption key(but always with unique IV).

-## Other

-!
-The Example project uses "Client" (and indirectly "Messaging") library !
-The Operator uses "Messaging" library
-!
-The App uses "Messaging" library
-!
-Describe the purpose of the "Messaging" library.
-!
-Describe the purpose of the "Client" library, and update the current Readme.